respoke/apollo/README.md

 You should be able to input your google auth credentials in `./config.js`, set `config.google.enable = true` and it will work.

 This does require creating a google project in their developer console.
 [This blog post](http://scotch.io/tutorials/javascript/easy-node-authentication-google) gives an overview of basic concepts for google oauth 2.0.

+### Custom message parsing plugins

+Apollo lets you add your own plugins to parse message contents.
+You might want to turn a certain string into a link, or fetch an image when a particular string is in a message, embed a video, etc.

+Message parsing plugins are middleware are executed asyncronously, in series according to the `clientConfig.messageRenderingMiddleware` array in your `./public/js/client-config.js` file.

+Example middleware:

+    function (messageInputText, next) {

+        // replace all instances of "Billy" with "Cheeseface" var err = null;

+        next(err, messageInputText.replace(/Billy/g, "Cheeseface"));

+    }